Mia Brahe-Pedersen: Early life

 Brahe-Pedersen was born in Mission Viejo, California to Christian Brahe-Pedersen and Pam Cosper.
 She moved to Lake Oswego, Oregon, in 2008.
-She is a senior at Lake Oswego High School where she is coached by John Parks and his sprints assistant, the 2012 Olympian Ryan Bailey.
+In 2024, she graduated from Lake Oswego High School where she was coached by John Parks and his sprints assistant, the 2012 Olympian Ryan Bailey.
 She has been a member of the Inner Circle Track Club (formerly Step Ur Game Up), coached by Hashim Hall since 2018, when she started track.

 Career

 In 2022, she represented the United States at the World Athletics U20 Championships in Cali, Colombia.
 In the semi-finals of the 200 m, she set a new personal best time of 22.95s, which also equaled the Oregon state record from 1968, set by Margaret Bailes.
 She finished seventh in the 100 m final and fourth in the 200 m final.

 Brahe-Pedersen recorded the all-time best high school 200 m indoor time of 22.89 s at the New Mexico Don Kirby Invitational in February 2023, beating the time of Bianca Knight from 2007.
 She won the 2023 Indoor National High School Championships titles over 60 m and 200 m in March 2023.
 She broke Olympic gold medalist Chandra Cheeseborough's high school 100-yard record at the Oregon Relays in the spring of 2023.

 She won the 100 m, 200 m and was part of the winning 4 × 100 m relay at the Outdoor National High School Championships.
-She ran 11.00 for the 100 m, placing her fourth on the high school all-time list behind Shawnti Jackson, Briana Williams and Candace Hill;.
+She ran 11.00 for the 100 m, placing her fourth on the high school all-time list behind Shawnti Jackson, Briana Williams and Candace Hill.
 Her time of 22.43 s to win the 200 m was the second-fastest outdoor time in high school history (behind Allyson Felix from 2003).